dbt-labs/corp/handbook.md

 - Notify their supervisor as soon as the absence is scheduled, and no less than one month  in advance of a full week of absence.
 - Mark the planned time off on their dbt Labs Google calendar as full day events so that other employees can effectively plan events or meetings.
 - Request the time off in Gusto, for tracking purposes.
-- Avoid abusing the policy by taking time off that negatively impacts their job and the company.
+- Avoid abusing the policy by taking time off at certain times that can negatively impact their job and the company.

 ### Holidays